The War of the Worlds (1953 film)

-The War of the Worlds (also known in promotional material as H. G. Wells' The War of the Worlds) is a 1953 American science fiction thriller film directed by Byron Haskin, produced by George Pal, and starring Gene Barry and Ann Robinson.
-The first film adaptation of H. G. Wells' 1898 novel of the same name in which Earth is invaded by Martians, the setting is changed from Victorian era England to 1950s Southern California, and stars Gene Barry and Ann Robinson.
+The War of the Worlds (also known in promotional material as H. G. Wells' The War of the Worlds) is a 1953 American science fiction thriller film directed by Byron Haskin, produced by George Pal and starring Gene Barry and Ann Robinson.
+The first film adaptation of H. G. Wells' 1898 novel of the same name in which Earth is invaded by Martians, the setting is changed from Victorian era England to 1950s Southern California.

-The first of two adaptations of Wells's classic science fiction filmed by Pal, The War of the Worlds won the Academy Award for Best Visual Effects and went on to influence other science fiction films.
+The first of two adaptations of Wells' classic science fiction filmed by Pal, The War of the Worlds won the Academy Award for Best Visual Effects and went on to influence other science fiction films.
 It is considered one of the great science fiction films of the 1950s.
 In 2011, it was selected for preservation in the National Film Registry by the United States Library of Congress, who deemed it "culturally, historically, or aesthetically significant".

 Plot

-A narrated prologue shows the weapons of modern warfare from World War I and World War II, then warns of the upcoming "War of the Worlds" fought with the terrible weapons of super-science menacing all mankind and every creature on Earth.
+A narrated prologue shows the weapons of modern warfare from World War I and World War II, then warns of the upcoming "War of the Worlds" fought with "the terrible weapons of super-science menacing all mankind and every creature on Earth".
 It is explained that the Martians decided to invade Earth because their own planet was dying and after determining that the other planets in the Solar System were unsuitable as a new home.

 A large meteor impacts near the small town of Linda Rosa, California, on a summer evening.
 Local residents come to see the object, still glowing hot.
 Vacationing nuclear physicist Dr. Clayton Forrester suspects it may be hollow because the crater is so shallow, and determines it is radioactive.
 He meets Sylvia Van Buren and her uncle, Pastor Collins.
 Together, they attend an evening square dance.
 Back at the crash site, a hatch on the object unscrews and falls away.
 An electronic eye on a flexible neck emerges.
 As three men standing guard attempt to make contact with the occupants waving a white flag, a heat-ray incinerates them, the resulting fire causing a sudden power outage.
 Forrester and the local sheriff arrive at the gully to find the ashes of the three men and survive a heat-ray attack.
 They see a second meteor landing elsewhere.
 The Marines deploy near the gully to confront the Martians as reports pour in of more cylinders landing all over Earth and attacking.
 Three Martian machines emerge from the gully.
 Pastor Collins approaches alone on foot to attempt peaceful communication, holding a bible, but is killed by a heat-ray.
 The military opens fire with artillery, but are unable to penetrate the invaders' force field.
 The aliens counterattack with death ray weaponry, killing troops and destroying their weapons and vehicles.
-The surviving forces retreat from the Martians.
+The surviving forces retreat.
 Air Force jets attack, but are annihilated.